Lazy eye (amblyopia)

 In a study of 419 children younger than 7 years of age with lazy eye, atropine therapy produced comparable results to eye patching.
 (Improvement in visual acuity in the amblyopic eye was only slightly better in the patching group compared with the atropine group.)
 As a result, some previously skeptical eye care practitioners are using atropine as their first choice for amblyopia treatment over patching.

 However, atropine does have side effects that should be considered — including light sensitivity (because the good eye is constantly dilated) and difficulty seeing near objects clearly during the treatment.

 How to fix a lazy eye

 For years, experts believed that if amblyopia treatment was not initiated very early in life, no improvement in visual acuity was possible.
 The critical period for intervention was said to be around age 8.

-But it now appears that older children and even adults with long-stranding lazy eye can benefit from amblyopia treatment using computer programs that stimulate neural changes leading to improvements in visual acuity and contrast sensitivity.
+But it now appears that older children and even adults with long-standing lazy eye can benefit from amblyopia treatment using computer programs or apps that stimulate neural changes leading to improvements in visual acuity and contrast sensitivity.

-In one clinical study of 44 amblyopic children and adults ranging in age from 9 to 54 years, 70.5 percent of the participants had a visual acuity improvement of 2 or more lines on a standardized eye chart after a full regimen of RevitalVision training sessions.
+In a clinical study of 44 children and adults with lazy eye (ranging in age from 9 to 54 years), 70.5% of the participants had a visual acuity improvement of two or more lines on a standardized eye chart after a full regimen of RevitalVision training sessions.

-Currently, RevitalVision is the only FDA-approved computerized treatment for amblyopia.
-The program is approved for individuals age 9 and older with best corrected vision of 20/100 or better and little or no strabismus.
+RevitalVision is FDA-approved for the computerized treatment of amblyopia in anyone age 9 and older with best corrected vision of 20/100 or better in the lazy eye and little or no strabismus.